AlessioRepetto/agriclimate-intelligence/notebooks/README.md

 ### Purpose

-This notebook applies the climate workflow to a single provincial file so that the complete transformation can be inspected before running it across all source areas.
+This notebook exposes the full climate transformation on a single provincial source file before the same logic is executed in batch.

+It is primarily a **validation and transparency notebook**.

-### Current operations
+### Main operations

-The notebook:
+The workflow:

 - configures project and cloud paths;
-- reads one compressed CSV from Google Cloud Storage;
+- reads one compressed daily climate file from Google Cloud Storage;
-- inspects the raw schema and sample observations;
+- checks raw structure and types;
-- validates dates, numerical fields, nulls, duplicate keys, and grid consistency;
+- validates dates and numerical values;
+- inspects missing observations and duplicate cell–day keys;
+- verifies grid consistency through time;
-- checks and corrects inconsistent temperature ordering where possible;
+- checks temperature ordering and repairs inconsistent minimum/average/maximum values where possible;
-- derives daily province-level indicators;
+- derives daily provincial indicators from the underlying grid cells;
-- aggregates them to month;
+- aggregates the resulting information to month;
-- inspects intermediate and final outputs.
+- inspects both intermediate and final outputs.

-### Appropriate use

-Use this notebook to:

-- understand the climate pipeline;
-- test source-data changes;
-- investigate a problematic province;
-- validate changes to feature definitions;
-- check a transformation before running the national batch.

-Reusable transformation logic should be implemented in `src/province_transformation.py`, not only in notebook cells.
+### Why it exists

+The production ETL delegates reusable transformations to `src/province_transformation.py`.

+This notebook makes that logic inspectable on one manageable case and is the preferred place to diagnose source-format or transformation issues before rerunning the national batch.

 ---